vegaitsourcing/website-horizont-center/backend/README.md

    (for older versions of Docker Compose use: `docker-compose up`)

+### pgAdmin (optional)

+[pgAdmin](https://www.pgadmin.org/) is an administration and development platform for PostgreSQL database.
+If you followed through the [Setup steps](#setup-steps), there should be `cargivers-pgadmin` container running and pgAdmin should be available at http://0.0.0.0:8080/.
+To login, use the credentials specified in `.env` (`PGADMIN_EMAIL` and `PGADMIN_PASSWORD`).
+Once you successfully log in, follow these steps to connect to the database:

+1. Click on the "Add New Servers" button that should be under "Quick Links".
+This should open "Register - Server" popup window.
+2. Enter any name in the "Name" field (under the first tab called "General").
+3. Go to the second tab called "Connection" and enter values for these fields:
+    - host name/address: the name of the database service in the `docker-compose.yml` file (it should be `postgres` if it was not changed)
+    - port: should be prefilled with `5432` which is the correct port
+    - username: value set for `DB_USERNAME` variable in `.env`
+    - password: value set for `DB_PASSWORD` variable in `.env`
+4. Click on the "Save" button and a connection with the database should be created and visible under the "Servers" menu item located in the left vertical navigation of the pgAdmin page.

 ## Production setup

 Production setup requirements and steps are the same as for [Development setup](#development-setup),